confoley/Capstone/README.md

 - The full technical notebook of this project
 - A notebook for scraping data from News API
 - A notebook for scraping data from RSS feeds
+- A notebook for a simple RNN model on the text data
 - A folder of all the datasets I have used

 Import Libraries Used: